This page is from APP, the official source of professional practice for policing.

 The police have a duty to find the person where they are assessed to be at significant risk of harm or injury because of their injuries or illness and there is a possibility that they may suffer harm, or are likely to have a serious illness or injury that they do not know about.
-However, the hospital also has a duty to ensure the welfare of the individual, and should be expected to undertake reasonable enquiries (eg, attempting to contact them and conduct a search of the hospital grounds) to establish their whereabouts and wellbeing before reporting them missing to the police.
+However, the hospital also has a duty to ensure the welfare of the individual, and should be expected to undertake reasonable enquiries (for example, attempting to contact them and conduct a search of the hospital grounds) to establish their whereabouts and wellbeing before reporting them missing to the police.
 Where there is immediate risk of harm, police should not delay action to find the missing person.

 Detained hospital patients that are absent without leave (AWOL)